-In this latest of Dr. David Brownstein’s books, he clearly states that statin medications fail to prevent or treat heart disease for nearly everyone who takes them.
+In this book by Dr. David Brownstein, he clearly states that statin medications fail to prevent or treat heart disease for nearly everyone who takes them.
 He also points out the shortcomings of the “cholesterol equals heart disease” theory.
 Dr. Brownstein is concerned because most busy practitioners do not take the time to fully understand the statistics used in drug studies well enough to critically examine the findings.
 This leaves practitioners to rely solely on the conclusions presented by the study investigators, who are often funded by pharmaceutical companies interested in bringing new drugs to market.
 Because of this, we are exposed to exaggerated claims of effectiveness when the actual facts may show otherwise.

 What Are Statins?